bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 # BC Government organizations in GitHub

-BC Gov Private Cloud PaaS product teams use <a href="https://github.com" target="_blank">GitHub</a> to host open code and repositories.
+BC Gov Private Cloud PaaS product teams use [GitHub](https://github.com) to host open code and repositories.
 Using GitHub you can:
 * Share and control code versions
 * Use tools for team and project management
 * Track issues